 - "Riddles are Abound Tonight" by Sausage

-While the PC platform was the first release, a port for the Philips CD-i platform was planned, but due to poor sales of the CD-i console the port was cancelled.
-The game was instead ported to the Sony PlayStation platform, but was only released in Japan.
+Following the game's release for the PC, a port for the Philips CD-i platform was planned, but was cancelled due to poor sales of the CD-i console.
+The game was instead ported to the Sony PlayStation, but was only released in Japan.